 Yet the night of May 8-9 was Jupiter’s opposition, when Earth flew between Jupiter and the sun, placing Jupiter opposite the sun in our sky.
-You’d think Jupiter should be closest to Earth right at opposition … and yet it wasn’t.
-It’s closest to Earth for 2018 today, May 10 at 12 UTC, coming to within 409 million miles (658 million km).
-Jupiter was at opposition on May 9 at 1 UTC.
+You’d think Jupiter would be closest to Earth on the day of opposition.
+But it isn’t.
+Why not?

 Bottom line: You’d think Jupiter would be closest to Earth on the day we pass between it and the sun.
-We did that on May 9, 2018, though, and our 2 worlds are closest on May 10.
+We did that during the night of May 8, 2018, for clocks in North America.
+Yet our 2 worlds are closest on May 10.
 Why?

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.